 The WiseAlpha Investment Bonds shall not be dealt in or negotiated on any stock exchange or other recognised or capital market in the United Kingdom or elsewhere and no application has been or will be made to any recognised Investment Exchange for the listing of, or for permission to deal in, the WiseAlpha Investment Bonds.

-WiseAlpha Investment Limited has the right to repay its WiseAlpha Investment Bonds early.
-Should this happen WiseAlpha Investment Limited would return the money the investor initially invested and the amount of interest that has been earned and not paid up to that date.
+WiseAlpha Limited has the right to repay its WiseAlpha Investment Bonds early.
+Should this happen WiseAlpha Limited would return the money the investor initially invested and the amount of interest that has been earned and not paid up to that date.
 This right is included in the Terms and Conditions.

 WiseAlpha Investment Bonds pay interest at a fixed rate rather than at a variable rate that can change during the life of the WiseAlpha Investment Bond.
 Fixed rates remove the uncertainty associated with variable rates – however, there is a risk that fixed rates become less attractive if interest rates available elsewhere go up whilst an investor is invested in the WiseAlpha Investment Bond.
 Similarly, high inflation could adversely impact investors “real” (inflation adjusted) return over time.